Cancer Treatment is a Team Effort

-Oncology is the specialty of treating cancer.
+Oncology is the medical specialty of treating cancer.
 There are several types of oncology, each one focusing on a different type of treatment to help the patient.
-The doctors who specialize in each one work together closely on the patient’s cancer treatment plan.
+The doctors who specialize in each type of oncology work together closely on the patient’s cancer treatment plan.
 The following are some of the most common types of oncology:

 - Radiation oncology - treating cancer with radiation that can be delivered externally or within the body, called brachytherapy.